Are you ready for the next career step with your current employer or are you eager to take on more responsibilities in your current position?

 Before your meeting, make a list of targets you’ve met, projects you’ve worked on and positive feedback you’ve received for your work.
 If there are areas you think you still need to work on, it’s okay to mention these too.
 This will show your employer that you want to strengthen your skills and are open to guidance.

+Find out how much you're worth with our digital Salary Survey tool.
 A healthy workplace can allow you to achieve and exceed performance objectives.
 Follow our simple tips to improve your well-being and work output.